richmahn/en_tn/jos/front/intro.md

 #### What is the Book of Joshua about? ####

-The Book of Joshua is about how God fulfilled his promise that the Israelites would enter the Promised Land and occupy it.
-They did this as they united in obedience to God and as they fought battles under his direction through Joshua, the leader who took the place of Moses.
-This book also tells how each of the twelve tribes received its portion of the land when it was divided among them.
+The Book of Joshua is about the Israelites entering the Promised Land and occupying it.
+Joshua was the leader that replaced Moses.
+He led the Israelites in battle and defeated the people living in the Promised Land.
+This book also tells how the Israelites divided the land amont the twelve tribes.
 (See: [[rc://en/tw/dict/bible/kt/promisedland]])

 #### How should the title of this book be translated? ####